sixach/wp-snippets/docs/dashboard/woocommerce/wc-settings.md

 ```
 ## Description

-Registers additional input controls divided into different sections to the `WooCommerce` → `Settings` settings page.
+Registers additional input controls divided into different sections to the `WooCommerce` → `Settings` page.

 ## Import